raksha408/SMART-CITY-READINESS-2025-GLOBAL-INSIGHTS-REPORT/README.md

 ## Project Overview

 The **Smart City Readiness 2025 Report** is an analytical dashboard created in **Microsoft Report Builder (.rdl)** format.
-It integrates SQL datasets with advanced SSRS visual elements including KPI cards, sparklines, charts, and custom expressions to deliver actionable insights on smart city performance.
+It integrates SQL datasets with advanced SSRS visual elements including KPI cards, charts, gauges, and maps to deliver actionable insights on smart city performance.

 The report provides a detailed look at metrics like:
 - Average Readiness Score
 - Renewable Energy Adoption (%)
 - AI Integration Levels
 - Air Quality Risk Index (AQRI)
-- Regional and City-Level Insights
+- Citizen Satisfaction and Regional Insights

 The layout is visually optimized for executive presentations and sustainability analytics.